In Memory Of Everything

 She let us bring the barn cats in the house when Uncle Norm was gone.
 She let us turn the vinyl ottoman upside down and pretend it was a horse, a car, a boat.
 She let us eat ice cream right before bed.
 She let us eat tomatoes and cucumbers right off the vine; never fussing about them being washed or sliced.
 She let us play in the cornfield, unmindful of bruised ears or bent stalks.

 She took us places...To the fish hatcherie, where rectangular cement pools of fish were teeming with silvered bodies, packed so closely together that it seemed impossible that they could swim at all.
-She took us to the Red Mill, and told us stories about the Mill Pond covered bridge, which my uncle, her brother had designed and built.
-He even won an award for it, she told us proudly.
+She took us to the Red Mill, and told us stories about the Mill Pond covered bridge, which my grandfather had helped to build.

 She took us to my grandmother's grave, where we just stood quietly.
 She didn't cry.
 It had been a long time I suppose and the tears had been exhausted long ago.
 But she pulled the weeds and carefully righted the little stone urn and replaced the plastic flowers.
 With a wistful smile, she told us how Grandma would have loved us girls.